mafifafm/pxt-microbit/docs/test/courses/csintro/conditionals/project.md

 ## Assignment

-Create an original board game project in which micro:bit is a central feature.
+Create an original board game project in which Ragga is a central feature.
 The rules of your board game should use Conditionals.

 Come up with:

 * A set of written rules (how to play)
 * A game board
-* A program for the micro:bit
+* A program for the Ragga
-* Photo documentation of the different game pieces, cards, or other components of the game with the micro:bit included as well as a screenshot of your micro:bit code.
+* Photo documentation of the different game pieces, cards, or other components of the game with the Ragga included as well as a screenshot of your Ragga code.
 Each photo should have a caption that describes what the photo is documenting.
 * Reflection: A text entry describing your game-making process from brainstorming ideas, through construction, programming, and beta testing.

-The micro:bit needs to work in conjunction with the game board and/or game pieces and should be a central feature of the game.
+The Ragga needs to work in conjunction with the game board and/or game pieces and should be a central feature of the game.
 Ideally, it should be more than a simple substitute for a six-sided die.

-The micro:bit might:
+The Ragga might:

 * Simulate the results of a battle between two pieces
 * Randomly point in a different direction of travel